 Jose Canseco Net Worth

-Jose Canseco Net Worth: Jose Canseco is a Cuba-born retired American baseball player who has a net worth of $500 thousand.
+Jose Canseco is a Cuba-born retired American baseball player who has a net worth of $800 thousand.
 After a distinguished career in Major League Baseball, Canseco was eventually plagued by injuries and after his retirement became a fan favorite for his reality TV stardom, eccentric statements, and a tell-all book about his career in baseball that was published in 2005.

 During his career, Jose earned $45 million in salary before taxes and fees.
 In 1990, Jose signed a five-year $23.5 million contract with Oakland.
 That's the same as around $46 million today.
 He was traded partway through that contract, first to the Texas Rangers, then to the Boston Red Sox.

 His peak salary was the $5.8 million he earned from the Boston Red Sox in 1995.
 Like many athletes, Jose spent his money nearly as quickly.
-He recently has claimed he is no longer even a millionaire.
+In recent years he has claimed to no longer even be a millionaire.

 In 1988, Canseco made his brashest public gesture yet by publicly guaranteeing that he would hit at least 40 home runs and steal 40 bases in the coming season.
 He did so, hitting the 40 stolen bases benchmark exactly and exceeding the 40 home run threshold by two, thus becoming the first Major League player to do so in a single season and establishing what is to this day known as "the 40-40 club."
 That same season saw Canseco and the rest of the Athletics making it all the way to the World Series, which they eventually lost to the Los Angeles Dodgers.